alinggolee/alinggolee.github.io/data/W13/content-en.md

 - The Silent Majority: If you saw this incident online, what would prevent you from acting?
 How does bystander silence maintain a harmful system?
 - Reverse Scenarios: Would the social judgment or public reaction change if the genders were reversed?

-## Closing Synthesis
+## Closing Reflection

-"Prevention is not only about avoiding risk.
+Prevention is not only about avoiding risk.
 It is about building collective knowledge, responsibility, and care.
-We must move from individual rules to structural transformation".
+We must move from individual rules to structural transformation.